mathsdata2025/mathsdata2025.github.io/README.md

 Sept.
 1-5 2025, Bernoulli Center, EPFL (Switzerland)

 ### How to attend
 Applications are now closed.
+All admitted applicants have been notified by email.
+Due to an exceptionally high number of applications—far exceeding the number of available spots—we had to make many difficult decisions during the selection process.

-Admission decisions will be communicated in the end of May.
+Please note: due to a technical issue in the application form, we were unable to collect email addresses from some applicants.
+As a result, we regret that we could not contact those individuals directly.

 ### Organizers
 E. Abbe, P. Bartlett, N. Boumal, L. Chizat, G. Lugosi, S. Mendelson, R. Vershynin